techquest/isw-payment-sdk-ios/README.md

     })
 } else if (responseCode == PaymentSDK.CARDINAL_RESPONSE_CODE) {
     let authorizeHandler = {() -> Void in
         //self.navigationController?.popViewControllerAnimated(true)        // To dismiss the authorize webview before proceeding

-        let authorizeCardinalRequest = AuthorizePurchaseRequest()
+        let authorizeRequest = AuthorizePurchaseRequest()
-        authorizeCardinalRequest.authData = request.authData                        // Set the authData from the request object used to make the purchase authorizeCardinalRequest.paymentId = purchaseResponse!.paymentId!           // Set the paymentId from the purchaseResponse
+        authorizeRequest.authData = request.authData                        // Set the authData from the request object used to make the purchase authorizeRequest.paymentId = purchaseResponse!.paymentId!           // Set the paymentId from the purchaseResponse
-        authorizeCardinalRequest.transactionId = purchaseResponse!.transactionId    // Set the transactionId from the purchaseResponse
+        authorizeRequest.transactionId = purchaseResponse!.transactionId    // Set the transactionId from the purchaseResponse
-        authorizeCardinalRequest.eciFlag = purchaseResponse!.eciFlag!               // Set the eciFlag from the purchaseResponse
+        authorizeRequest.eciFlag = purchaseResponse!.eciFlag!               // Set the eciFlag from the purchaseResponse

-        self.sdk.authorizePurchase(authorizeCardinalRequest, completionHandler:{(purchaseResponse: AuthorizePurchaseResponse?, error: NSError?) in
+        let paymentSdk = PaymentSDK(clientId: clientId, clientSecret: clientSecret) paymentSdk.authorizePurchase(authorizeRequest, completionHandler:{(purchaseResponse: AuthorizePurchaseResponse?, error: NSError?) in
             guard error == nil else {
                 // Handle and notify user of error return